 For boilers, the stack testing procedure itself employs a "test and cap" technique.
 Facilities are required to perform an initial stack test while combusting fuel containing the highest expected concentration of chlorine and mercury (and TSM if opting to comply with the TSM alternative standard).
-A representative sample is extracted from the boiler at an optimally located sampling port (refer to Table 5 of Subpart DDDDD for the appropriate locations of the sampling port).
-The sample is then analyzed using either a field analytical instrument or sending the sample to an EPA approved laboratory for analysis.
+A representative sample is extracted from the boiler at an optimally located sampling port (refer to Table 5 of Subpart DDDDD for the appropriate locations of the sample to an EPA approved laboratory for analysis.
 Also, during the stack test, the facility collects operating data from the control device(s) to identify the device(s) normal operating range and to establish operating parameters.
 Certain key indicators of system performance, such as flow rate or pressure drop, depending on the device being used, demonstrate that the device is operating properly for adequate control of emissions/pollutant.
-These indicators (frequently referred to as parameters) must be measured and monitored per the requirements in Subpart JJJJJJ.
+These indicators (frequently referred to as parameters) must be measured and monitored per the requirements in Subpart DDDDD.
 Afterwards, continuous compliance is demonstrated by maintaining the fuel pollutant concentration(s) below the level that was measured and maintaining control device operating parameters within the limits observed during the initial test.